alvaroscelza/Claims-and-Complaints/README.md

-# Claims and Complaints
+# Puntúa

-A Django application that allows users to create claims and complaints about different companies.
+A Django application that allows users to create reviews about different companies.

 ## Technology Stack